Financial-Times/origami-build-tools/README.md

 * __runServer(gulp)__ Starts a local server

-Build service demos consist of only HTML, with build service URLs for static resources, and are created in `demos/`.
+Dist demos consist of only HTML, with build service URLs for static resources, and are created in `demos/`.

 Local demos consist of HTML, CSS and JS (if Sass & JS exists), and are created in `demos/local/`.
 These files should not be committed.
-It is recommended to add demos/local/ to your `.gitignore`.
+It is recommended to add _demos/local/_ to your `.gitignore`.

 ### `verify`